justin-h-m-tunis/Path-Planning-with-Waypoint-Recognition/README.md

 # Path-Planning-with-Waypoint-Recognition
-Demo.exe is the demo
+Demo.exe is the demo.

-the output is:
+The output is:

 * a map of the paths, waypoints and heatmap
   * values of the heatmap are megenta